 Iceland - Day 21 : The bus

-Usually I woke up around 6, fell back asleep, and then got up at 7:30-8:00.
+Usually I woke up around 6, fall back asleep, and then get up at 7:30-8:00.
 This morning I woke up and decided to check the time 'just to be sure', 8:30 shit!
-The bus wouldn't leave until 12:10, but if it would take an hour to pack and if walked 4 km/h as usual then I wouldn't arrive until 12:00.
+The bus wouldn't leave until 12:10, but if it would take nearly an hour to pack and if walked 4 km/h as usual I wouldn't arrive until 12:00.
 Twenty five minutes later I was on my way, I ate breakfast while walking.
 I had seen many kinds of birds along the way and even more tracks.
-Some tracks were really large, now I found out what made them.
+Some tracks were really large, I finally found out what made them.

 Only 2 km to go